 Detailed Florida Rambler article: Beach camping in the wild Ten Thousand Islands

-It’s easy to get lost in these islands, so closely watch your channel markers (bring charts), and make note of landmarks, understanding that all of these islands look the same after awhile.
-You will deja vu over and over again.
+It’s easy to get lost in these islands, so closely watch channel markers (bring charts), and note landmarks, understanding that all of these islands look the same after awhile.
+You will deja vu over and over and over again.
 I’ve found that a handheld GPS that tracks your path can be very handy if you need to backtrack to a known location.

 Be sure to use tide tables to plan any paddle trip in these islands.
 The currents can be tough to navigate against the tide.
 Ideally, you should paddle out on the falling tide and return on a rising tide, using the tide tables for the Barron River at Everglades City as your point of reference.
 Note that tidal flows seem counterintuitive once you get into backcountry channels.

 You can rent single or double kayaks or canoes from the concession at the visitor center, including for use on the Wilderness Waterway.
 A shuttle service from Flamingo is also available.